Zirconia Glaze Removal and Polish for Peri-Implant Mucositis

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you have used systemic antibiotics in the last 2 weeks, you may not be eligible to participate.

-Is zirconia glaze removal and polish safe for humans?
+What evidence suggests that zirconia glaze removal and polish could be effective for peri-implant mucositis?

 Chrysi Stavropoulou, DDS, MDent(Perio)